Technology on the Leading Edge

 UT is among the first universities and colleges in the country to adopt Workday.
 Accessing Workday is simple and begins by logging into Okta, an identity management solution.
 After logging into Okta, the user can access his or her HR and payroll information by clicking on the Workday icon.
 Visit the Workday Wiki for instructions, videos, and useful links for how to access Workday via Okta, record your time worked, submit time off requests, and much more.

-As new training opportunities arise for the Workday implementation, check this section for updates.
+As new training opportunities arise for the Workday implementation, check the Training Opportunities wiki page for additional details (also available at ut.edu/training).

 Information Available in Workday